MicrosoftDocs/azure-docs/articles/azure-functions/functions-dotnet-class-library.md

 You can compile your function app as [ReadyToRun binaries](/dotnet/core/deploying/ready-to-run).
 ReadyToRun is a form of ahead-of-time compilation that can improve startup performance to help reduce the impact of [cold-start](event-driven-scaling.md#cold-start) when running in a [Consumption plan](consumption-plan.md).

-ReadyToRun is available in .NET 3.1 and .NET 6 (in-proc and isolated) and .NET 7 and requires [version 3.0 or 4.0 of the Azure Functions runtime](functions-versions.md).
+ReadyToRun is available in .NET 6 (in-proc and isolated) and .NET 7 and requires [version 4.0 of the Azure Functions runtime](functions-versions.md).

 To compile your project as ReadyToRun, update your project file by adding the `<PublishReadyToRun>` and `<RuntimeIdentifier>` elements.
 The following is the configuration for publishing to a Windows 32-bit function app.